davyrob-clg/Notebook2Canvas/README.md

 It can really help with study and learning.
 Its quizzes are really cool.
 Your own ChatGPT with your own study material.

-I liked the idea of being able to import quizzes from the very excellent Google NotebookLM tool - but of course that doesnt work.
+I liked the idea of being able to import quizzes from NotebookLM - but of course that doesnt work.
+It cant be easily exported.

 ExportKit app does exactly what you need - apart from the fact it does not currently support Canvas QTI import format.
 You also need to pay a sub but its well worth it.